paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

 For some applications, you may need to include additional packages.
 These may be additional build dependencies, like a database client, or they may be runtime dependencies like additional fonts.
 Regardless, you can install additional build and runtime packages using the Paketo Buildpack for Apt.

-The Paketo Buildpack for Apt is only tested with Paketo's Ubuntu-based base images, however, it is likely to work with any base image that include apt such as Debian.
+The Paketo Buildpack for Apt is only tested with the Paketo Ubuntu-based base images, however, it is likely to work with any base image that include apt such as Debian.
 For a list of packages you can install, check out the [Ubuntu Packages page](https://packages.ubuntu.com/).

 ### Basic Usage